 The Anchor used in the simulation is VTM-11.0 and the QP values used for the Anchor are 22, 27, 32, 37 and 42.
 For the test, the QP values used are 17, 22, 27, 32 and 37 respectively.
 MCTF filter is enabled both in the Anchor and the Test.
+The GOP size used is 32 both in the Anchor and the Test.

-Table 2 below shows the result of applying the super resolution scheme using the existing VTM up-sampling/interpolation filter.
+Table 2 and 3 below shows the result of applying the super resolution scheme using the existing VTM up-sampling/interpolation filter for Random access and All Intra configurations respectively.

 Table 2.
-Results of applying super resolution scheme using existing VTM up-sampling filter
+Results of applying super resolution scheme using existing VTM up-sampling filter for RA